All Episodes

 The center aisle is lowered from the floor so that you can stand up in there.

-And you even at that, you barely can.
+And even at that, you barely can.

 But when he says Spartan, I know what he means.

-There are not gadzooks full of all this state of the art electronics and so forth.
+There are not gadzooks full of all this state-of-the-art electronics and so forth.

 And if there is, you have to pay for it.